UppiliSrinivas/Interview_Preparation/Javascript/Readme.md

 ```

 ### Q21: What is async/await?
-**A:** Async/await is syntactic sugar over Promises that makes asynchronous code look synchronous.
+**A:** Async/await is syntactic sugar over Promises that makes asynchronous code look synchronous code.

 ```javascript
 async function fetchData() {